 The Bridges to Adelphi program and Gersh Drivers Ed are partnering to help college students on the autism spectrum get their licenses.

 There’s a fair amount of traffic in the city on a recent Saturday morning, though clear skies make the driving easier for students.
 However, the students are not behind the wheel of an actual car.
 Instead, these are simulated road conditions that are part of a new driving school in the Bridges to Adelphi program.
 In collaboration with Gersh Drivers Ed in Huntington, an affiliated program of the Gersh Academy, it’s the first college program on Long Island designed to meet the learning style of neurodivergent students.
-It gives students the opportunity to learn the logistics and basics of driving without the high-pressure, often anxiety-producing situation of being in a car, according to Gersh instructor Christian Gustave—and to obtain a driver’s permit and then a license.
+It gives students, many of whom are on the autism spectrum, the opportunity to learn the logistics and basics of driving without the high-pressure, often anxiety-producing situation of being in a car, according to Gersh instructor Christian Gustave—and to obtain a driver’s permit and then a license.